Brooke Shields: 1988–1999: Film, stage, and television roles

 Shields played the eponymous lead in the 1989 movie Brenda Starr, which had been shot in 1986 for an intended 1987 release but was held up for years over legal problems due to the rights to the comic strip and demands from Shields' mother that she receive top-billing in the picture, which co-starred Timothy Dalton.
-When the film was finally released in 1993, it was roasted by critics and bombed at the box office.
+When the film was finally released in 1993, it was lambasted by critics and bombed at the box office.

 Kevin Thomas in the Los Angeles Times wrote, "Brenda Starr (citywide) arrives after some five years of legal disputes over distribution rights.
 It would have been an act of kindness for all concerned, including the paying customer, to have left it on the shelf where it belongs."

 Peter Travers, writing for Rolling Stone, gave the film a negative review, writing, "There's been so much negative insider buzz about Brooke's 'Brenda' that you might be harboring a hope that the damned thing turned out all right.
 Get over it.
 Brenda Starr is not as bad as the also-rans that Hollywood traditionally dumps on us before Labor Day... it's a heap worse."

 Entertainment Weekly would later place the film on its list of "21 Worst Comic-Book Movies Ever".

 In 1993, Shields made a guest appearance in a fourth-season episode of The Simpsons, called "The Front".
 The following year, she starred as Rizzo in the 1994 Broadway revival of Grease.

 In a 1996 episode of the popular comedy sitcom Friends, Shields played Joey Tribbiani's stalker.
 This role led directly to her being cast in the title role of the NBC sitcom Suddenly Susan, in which she starred from 1996 until 2000, and which earned a People's Choice Award in the category of Favorite Female Performer in a New Television Series for her, in 1997, and two Golden Globe nominations.